Casper Test FAQ (19 Questions Answered)

 16. Does the Casper Test Have Breaks?

 Breaks are a critical opportunity for you to collect your thoughts, refocus, and replenish yourself.
-Utilize your breaks to reset your posture, take a drink of water, stretch, and perform a breathing exercise.
+Use your breaks to reset your posture, drink water, stretch, and do a breathing exercise.

 17. How Do You Get a Good Casper Score?